-- Local Programs Title I-eligible recipients [secondary and postsecondary] receive 90% of the 85% local funds on a formula basis. - Reserve-up to 10% of the 85% to be reserved for targeting priorities established through the State CTE Leadership Board in consultation with CTE Advisory Committee and Staff - Tech Prep-Title II-7% administration funds reserved at state level (OCHE); remaining funds competitively awarded to a statewide consortium or allocated by formula to all Perkins recipients. - State Leadership-10% of the Perkins funds are reserved for State Leadership activities with no less than \$60,000 dedicated to Nontraditional activities and no less that up to .5%-1% for serving individuals in institutions.
+- Local Programs Title I-eligible recipients [secondary and postsecondary] receive 90% of the 85% local funds on a formula basis. - Reserve-10% of the 85% to be reserved for targeting priorities established through the State CTE Leadership Board in consultation with CTE Advisory Committee and Staff - Tech Prep-Title II-7% administration funds reserved at state level (OCHE); remaining funds competitively awarded to a statewide consortium. - State Leadership-10% of the Perkins funds are reserved for State Leadership activities with no less than \$60,000 dedicated to Nontraditional activities and no less that .5% for serving individuals in institutions.
 The remaining funds are dedicated for required uses, technical assistance and liaison activities at the national level.